 There is another reading of King though.

-In this way, I could also imagine an aging King (he would be just 89 years old today) being attacked on Twitter, perhaps after some published photo of him lunching with power brokers or leaked audio of him stumbling with trans-friendly language.
+In this way, I could also imagine an aging King (he would be just 89 years old today) being attacked on Twitter.
+Perhaps someone would post a photo of him lunching with power brokers or leak audio of him stumbling with trans-friendly language.
+Maybe King would interrupt a progressive cause with a bit of nuance.
 Some rising activist might say King had himself fallen victim to that tranquilizing drug.
 Surely the activist would get the most retweets if she showed the most invective, or had the snappiest snark.

 What wouldn’t be quantified would be those who felt uncertain about her approach and the rotten moment we’re in.
 There’s no metric for wariness.
 I feel as fortunate now as ever to have old words to read and consider for these new challenges.

 (Photo above of the Martin Luther King Jr. Memorial via Unsplash by Brian Kruas)